 I don't like this mechanic of really short levels and no goal but to be really fast.
 If you could do a campaign, with a simple back story and long levels, boss fights, challenges, this could be something else!

 This is just my opinion, I'm sure some people will like this approach of creating levels and trying to beat times.
 I think you must keep that, but adding a story mode would give this game a huge boost!

 Good to hear!
 I will keep playing.
 Still, the long levels won't be a substitute for a nice, simple story, that can give a feel of purpose to the game.
-I'm glad you have given this some thought though, even if you decide to put it aside in favor of other issues, it's still a good game than I enjoy playing.3 months ago
+I'm glad you have given this some thought though, even if you decide to put it aside in favor of other issues, it's still a good game than I enjoy playing.1 year ago

 Nice first impression.
 I loved how the trees moved with the wind (something similar should happen to the grass though, and my clothes, and so on, it's a nice feel if you can keep it congruent).
 The problem I have with this game is I have no idea what to do or where to go, and how the level is made of steep hills.
 Also, the water effects are exaggerated.
 Unity has some other water effects that in my opinion would fit better.
 Also I jumped into the water, and after the countdown ended was teletransported to a strange place, so I ended up more lost than before.
 All in all, I think the player needs a visible purpose as soon as the game starts.

 I would like to see more people play this game, it could be fun so have some online matches.

 Hi!!
 Hey, I've been having fun playing your game.
 I like the control, I like the concept and I overall would like to encourage you to keep working on it.
 Now, given the nature of this site, let me mention some things I didn't quite like, but that I think are minor details you can easily solve.